Laqwanda-Nettles/Devtools-debugging/Day-5.md

 #### Problem 10:

-- Description: The code doesn't really serve a purpose.
-Althought it's variable is used for problem 11.
+- Description: The for loop is too long.
+It hindering everything else until it's finished.

 #### Problem 11: